-How to install CB radio
+How to install CB radio in the car

 All CB radios function the same and within the 40 channels between 26.965MHz and 27.405MHz.
 Despite this, installing your CB radio needs to take into account a number of factors including size and design.
 Where you mount the portable CB radio should take into account factors such as: